xoulis/dotfiles/README.md

-My Arch and Manjaro dotfiles with some tiny mods.
+My Arch and Manjaro dotfiles with some tiny mods and some general Linux tips mainly for the command line.